As Virus Aid Talks Stalemate, Trump Scorns Help for Cities

 President Donald Trump on Wednesday dismissed Democratic demands for aid to cash-strapped cities in a new coronavirusrelief package and lashed out at Republican allies as talks stalemated over assistance for millions of Americans.
 Another lawmakertested positive for the virus.

-Republicans, beset by delays and infighting, signaled a willingness to swiftly approve a modest package to prevent a $600 weekly unemployment benefit from expiring Friday.
+Republicans, beset by delays and infighting, signaled a willingness to swiftly approve a modest package to revamp a $600 weekly unemployment benefit that's running out.
 But House Speaker Nancy Pelosi, D-Calif., roundly rejected that approach as meager, all but forcing Republicans back to the negotiating table.
+Without action, the aid expires Friday.

-“As of now, we’re very far apart,” said Treasury Secretary Steven Mnuchin, the White House's top negotiator.
+“We’re nowhere close to the deal,” said White House chief of staff Mark Meadows.
+He said they're “miles apart.”

 Trump complained about sending “big bailout money” to the nation's cities, whose mayors he often criticizes.